13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Mount Zia is known as the best place to watch the sunset in Kos.
 For that same reason, it’s also one of the major tourist attractions and most visited places in Kos, Greece.
 Zia is to Kos what Oia is to Santorini: the famous spot where people gather for a spectacular sundowner.
 The mountain village of Zia has several traditional tavernas with great views over Kos Island and its coastline.
 Try to look for the islands of Pserimos and Kalymnos or the Turkish coast.

 You can also find narrow roads with small souvenir shops selling local products and crafts.
-It’s also nice to have a short walk through the village and climb up to the church from where you will have great views as well.
-The panorama in Zia is simply magnificent.
+It’s nice to have a short walk through the village and climb up to the church from where you will have great views as well.
+The panorama sunset view in Zia is simply magnificent and therefore a must see in Kos.

-Although Zia is a bit crowded, there’s a relaxing atmosphere with great views and therefore a must-visit when you travel to Kos!
+Although Zia is a bit crowded one of the most famous Kos instagram spots, there’s a relaxing atmosphere with great views and therefore one of the best things to do if you travel to Kos Greece!
 My best Zia travel tip is to arrive in time to secure a parking spot and even more importantly, a good spot in one of the restaurants in Zia to watch the sunset.
 You can also ask the hotel reception or your host to make a reservation in advance.

 How to get to Zia?